cfengine/documentation/guide/faq.markdown

 `cf_promises_validated` gates client updates.
 This file is only updated on the policy server when new policy is validated.
 Edits to non policy files do not trigger an update of `cf_promises_validated`.
-You can use a seperate promise to ensure those files are continually distributed, instead of only on policy updates.
+You can use a separate promise to ensure those files are continually distributed, instead of only on policy updates.